Quicr/quicr-protocol-spec/moq-arch.md

 # Introduction

+Interactive realtime applications ,such as interactive communication systems, have very strict requirements around ultra low latency.
+Such applications create their own application-specific delivery network over which such ultra latency requirements can be met.
+Realtime transport protocols such as RTP provide the basic elements needed for realtime communication, both contribution and distribution, while leaving aspects such as resiliency and congestion control to be provided by each application.

+On the other hand, media streaming applications are much more tolerant to latency and require highly scalable media distribution.
+Such applications leverage existing CDN networks ,used for optimizing WEB delivery, to distribute media using standards such as HLS and MPEG-DASH.

+Recently new use cases have emerged requiring higher scalability of delivery for interactive realtime applications and much lower latency for streaming applications.

-This outlines the design for QuicR, a media delivery protocol for applications that needs real time and/or near real-time data delivery experiences.
-It is based on a publish/subscribe metaphor where client endpoints publish and subscribe to data that is sent to, and received from, relays in the cloud.
-The information subscribed to is named such that this forms an overlay information centric network.
+This document outlines a unified architetcure for data delivery that enables a wide range of realtime applications with different resiliency and latency needs.
+The architecture defines and uses QuicR, a delivery protocol that  is based on a publish/subscribe metaphor where client endpoints publish and subscribe to named data that is sent to, and received from, relays that forms an overlay delivery network similar to what CDN provides today.

-Typical usecases include conferencing applications (audio conferencing, webinars) that demand low latencies at larger scale (in terms of participants), where each endpoint subscribe to the media/data from each of the other participants in the conference and at the same time publish their media/data.
-The cloud device that receives the subscriptions and distributes data is called a Relay and is similar to an application-independent SFU in the audio/video uses cases.
 QuicR is pronounced something close to “quicker” but with more of a pirate "arrrr" at the end.

+A typical usecase is an interactive communication application, e.g. video conferencing, where each endpoint in the conference subscribes to the media from each of the other participants in the conference and at the same time publishes its own media.
+The cloud device that receives the subscriptions and distributes media is called a Relay and is similar to an application-independent SFU in the audio/video conferncing uses cases.

-The QuicR protocol takes care of transmitting named data from the Publisher to the Relay.
-It supports services (with the support of underlying transport, where necessary) to deal with detecting and limiting the bandwidth available, congestion control, fragmentation and reassembly, resiliency and prioritization of data.
-The maximum lifetime of data can be controlled and important data can be marked for resiliency e.g. retransmission, expedient delivery and so on.
-It is designed to be NAT and firewall traversal friendly as well as high speed implementations in relays and use with load balancers (do not we get all of these things by using quic? do they need to be mentioned?).
-QuicR relay forwards the named data that was sent to it to all the subscribers for that data.
-Data is named such that it is unique for the relay and scoped to a origin.
+The QuicR protocol takes care of transmitting named data from the Publisher to the Relay and from the Relay to all the subscribers for the data.
+It provides transport services selected and tuned based on application requirements (with the support of underlying transport, where necessary) such as detecting available bandwidth, fragmentation and reassembly, resiliency, congestion control and prioritization of data delivery based on data lifetime and importance of data.
+It is designed to be NAT and firewall traversal friendly and can be upfronted  with load balancers.
+Data is named such that it is unique for the relay/delivery network and scoped to an application.
 Subscriptions can include a form of wildcarding to the named data.

-The design is usable for sending media and other named objects between a set of participants in a game or video call with under a hundred milliseconds of latency and meets the needs of web conferencing systems.
-The design can also be used for large scale low latency streaming to millions of participants with latency under a few hundred milliseconds.
-It can also be used as low latency publish/subscribe system for real time in systems such as messaging and IoT.
+The design supports sending media and other named objects between a set of participants in a game or video call with under a hundred milliseconds of latency and meets the needs of web conferencing systems.
+The design can also be used for large scale streaming to millions of participants with latency ranging from a few seconds to under a few hundred milliseconds based on applications needs.
+It can also be used as low latency publish/subscribe system for real time systems such as messaging and IoT.

-In the simplest case, an web application could use a single relay server in the cloud to forward packets between users in a video conference.
-The cloud could also have multiple relays.
+In the simplest case, a web conferencing application could use a single relay to forward packets between users in a video conference.
+However a more typical scenario would have a  delivery network made of multiple relays spread across several points of presence.
 QuicR is designed to make it easy to implement stateless relays so that fail over could happen between relays with minimal impact to the clients and relays can redirect a client to a different relay.
-It should allow for design that support high speed forwarding with ASICs, or NIC cards with on card processing, or use intel DPDK.
-Relay can also be chained to form a CDN network where one relay gets copy of data and forward it to many clients that use that CDN.
-This approach can be extended to put relays very close to clients in 5G networks and put relays in home routers or enterprise branch office that can be automatically discovered.
-The use of a relay between the WIFI and WAN allows for different strategies for reliability and congestion control to happen on the WAN and WIFI which can improve the overall end to end user experience.
-// Not sure if we should discuss the extension of the CDN into home, enterprise edge...At least not in the first draft if ever....The same goes for mentioning the optimization of relays using DPDK etc.

-The development of the protocol is based on optimizing the end user experience for the person using applications built with QuicR.
-It is not optimized to provide the highest average throughput of data.

-In some settings the relay  can also be directly connected to a backend to inject published data or receive subscribes that trigger other backend logic.
-// I am assuming that this is related to the concept of programmable relays where applications can run their specific logic for resiliency or other functions.
-Do we really need to mention this at this stage or even at all?
-If this is something else then we need to expand on it....too cryptic as it stands

 # Contributing